Vizzuality/cw-ndc-tracking/docs/tracking-tool-for-climate-watch/users.md

 Users and Admins are stored in a single `users` table.
 Admin users are differentiated by having the `is_admin` flag set.

-Users and Admins can be managed via an admin tool powered by ActiveAdmin.
+Users and Admins can be managed via an admin tool powered by ActiveAdmin at `/admin`.

 Users are added to the system by invitation from an Admin; the system sends them a link which takes them to a page where they can set their password.